PaintSplasher/phpvms7_SPAwards/README.md

 * Upload all other SPAwards files to modules/Awards/Awards
 * Every Award does an entry in your laravel log for debugging
 * Some awards, such as Discord or Ivao, require API credentials to be set in: modules/Awards/spawards_config.php
+* If you update my awards just overwrite all files, but check the spawards_config.php for any changes

 ## Below is a list of all available award modules included in SPAwards.
 Each award can be configured individually through the phpVMS admin panel with specific parameters (for example: distance, time, count, or thresholds).